 - Over a medium heat, add 3 tablespoons of water to a large saucepan.
 Add the onions, carrots, celery, bell peppers, garlic, red chilies, coriander stalks, bay leaf, oregano, black pepper, and sea salt.
 Stir to combine, place a lid on the saucepan and sweat the vegetables for 10 minutes, stirring occasionally.

-- Drain the black beans, rinse well and add to the saucepan with the boiling water.
+- Drain the black beans, rinse well, and add to the saucepan with the boiling water.
 Stir to combine.
-Check seasoning, replace lid and reduce heat so the soup simmers and cooks for a further 30 minutes (60 minutes if using dried, soaked, black beans).
+Replace the lid and reduce heat so the soup simmers and cooks for 30 minutes (60 minutes if using dried, soaked black beans).

-- With 5 minutes remaining, make the salsa.
+- Just before the soup is done, prepare the lime salsa.
 Finely chop the reserved cilantro leaves, tomato, and salad onion.
-Add the lime juice, stir and lightly season to taste.
+Add the lime juice, stir, and lightly season to taste.

 - Serve the soup in bowls and top with the lime salsa.